 Need gear to start shooting with flash?
-Here are some of my recommendations in case you're not sure where to start.

 The following are simply suggestions, but I highly recommend seeking out a professional camera store resource to confirm compatibility with your camera, budget and plans.
 A great place to go is B&H Photo Video and visit their LIVE CHAT feature during business hours.
 They'll be able to answer all of your questions and get you the right gear.